Devils' 13-game win streak halted in 2-1 loss to Maple Leafs - NewsBreak

 Devils' 13-game win streak halted in 2-1 loss to Maple Leafs

-Murray made a half-dozen saves in the final minutes, stopping Jesper Bratt, Jack Hughes and Nico Hischier twice on good chances.
+Murray made a half-dozen saves in the final minutes, stopping Jesper Bratt, Jack Hughes and Nico Hischier twice on good chances to preserve the win.

 The Devils’ winning streak tied for the fifth-longest in NHL history and was four games shy of the record set by Mario Lemieux and the Pittsburgh Penguins in 1993.
 New Jersey’s other 13-game run was in 2001.